FeroXx07/PlatformerGame/README.md

  - "F7" to die instantly.
  - "F9" to view colliders and logic.
  - "F10" to enter the God mode (fly around and cannot be killed).
+ - "F11" to enable or disable the FPS to 30.
- - "F11" to win the level.
+ - "F12" to win the level.

 ## Developers